Xtremefaith/salesforce-api-connector/index.md

 # Help Wanted

 Are you excited about this project?!
 I am and I believe it could benefit many people and organizations as it combines two extremely large platforms in a powerful way.
-I would really appreciate any help you are willing to contribute: **advice, code, direction, etc** *-Please message me directly letting me know your interest, every little bit helps* More details about the mission and progress, including screenshots and whiteboard outlines can be found on [the documentation page](http://xtremefaith.github.io/Salesforce-API-Connector/)
+I would really appreciate any help you are willing to contribute: **advice, code, direction, etc** *-Please message me directly letting me know your interest, every little bit helps*.
+More details about the mission and progress, including screenshots and whiteboard outlines can be found on [the documentation page](https://github.com/Xtremefaith/salesforce-api-connector)

 # Current To Do List